ianmstew/day-calendar/README.md

 Implemented as a pure static page with minimal libraries, old school Javascript modules attached to a namespaced global, and no assets build/optimization step.
 The goal is to demonstrate scalable front end architecture and a custom "best fit" algorthm using a simple Backbone widget.

-TODO:
-- Unit tests
+Note that architecture could be simplified with an additional framework like Backbone.Marionette.